mmmonowar/mmmonowar/README.md

 ![Phinixgreen wallpaper 4](https://user-images.githubusercontent.com/31995212/143385572-988cde39-ed5c-466f-b2b6-8522184648d7.png)

 ### Hi there 👋
-This is Mustafa.
+This is Phinixgreen.
 I test tools for Knowledge Management:

 - 🔭 I’m currently working on a Blog on Knowledge Management and Business Insights
 - 🌱 I’m currently trying to master Zettelkasten